danylivOstap/Books-micro-services/README.md

+📚 Even driven architecture.
-📚 "Books and Authors" Microservices with Kafka Events
+"Books and Authors" Microservices with Kafka

 📝 Overview